By Kerry Hale

 What is soft water?

 Soft water is lower in minerals than hard water but has a higher sodium content, which can make it taste salty.
+It typically does not pass through natural rocks such as chalk.

 • While sodium is necessary as part of a balanced diet, too much can lead to cardiovascular problems like high blood pressure.